-- it is used as a risk management tool aimed at increasing the institution's awareness of its vulnerabilities by means of the institution explicitly identifying and assessing the scenarios (or combination of scenarios) that result in a pre-defined outcome; - the institution decides on the kind and timing (triggering events) of management or other actions necessary both a) for rectifying business failures or of other problems; and b) for aligning its risk appetite with the actual risks revealed by the reverse stress testing; - specific reverse stress testing can be also applied in the context of recovery planning (e.g. reverse stress tests applied in a wider context can be used to inform a recovery plan stress test by identifying the conditions under which the recovery might need to be planned); - (11) Second round or feedbackmeans the spillover effects (the nature of feedback effects is not limited to macroeconomic effects) caused by the responses of individual institutions to an external original shock, which - in aggregate -amplify such original shock, thereby causing an additional negative feedback loop; - (12) Severity of scenario means the degree of severity of the assumptions or the deterioration of the scenario (from baseline to adverse scenario) expressed in terms of the underlying macroeconomic and financial variables (or any other assumptions).
-Greater severity of the scenario, in general, translates to larger impact of the stress test on the institution, thereby determining the actual severity of the stress test; - (13) Plausibility of scenario means the degree to which a scenario can be regarded as possible to materialise in respect of the consistency of the relationship of that scenario with the current macroeconomic and financial variables, the support of the scenario by a coherent narrative and the backing of the scenario by probability distribution and historical experiences.
-Plausibility is not restricted to historical experiences, and hence expert judgments that take into account changing risk environments
+- it is used as a risk management tool aimed at increasing the institution's awareness of its vulnerabilities by means of the institution explicitly identifying and assessing the scenarios (or a combination of scenarios) that result in a pre-defined outcome; - the institution decides on the kind and timing (triggering events) of management or other actions necessary for both (a) rectifying business failures or other problems; and (b) aligning its risk appetite with the actual risks revealed by the reverse stress testing; - iii. specific reverse stress testing can be also applied in the context of recovery planning (e.g. reverse stress tests applied in a wider context can be used to inform a recovery plan stress test by identifying the conditions under which the recovery might need to be planned). - (11) Second-round or feedback means the spillover effects (the nature of feedback effects is not limited to macroeconomic effects) caused by the responses of individual institutions to an external original shock, which in aggregate generally amplify (it may also mitigate) such an original shock, thereby causing an additional negative feedback loop. - (12) Severity of scenario means the degree of severity of the assumptions or the deterioration of the scenario (from baseline to an adverse scenario) expressed in terms of the underlying macroeconomic and financial variables (or any other assumptions).
+The greater the severity of the scenario, in general, the larger the impact of the stress test on the institution, thereby determining the actual severity of the stress test. - (13) Plausibility of scenario means the degree to which a scenario can be regarded as likely to materialise in respect of the consistency of the relationship of that scenario with the current macroeconomic and financial variables, the support of the scenario by a coherent narrative and the backing of the scenario by probability distribution and historical experiences.
+Plausibility is not restricted to historical